robercano/3Dengine/README.md

 You can get a ready-to-run demos bundle here: [3D Engine Demos](https://drive.google.com/file/d/0Bw1wdAkrD4JSb3BrdU9IQTA1akE/view?usp=sharing).

 The bundle has been only tested in Windows 10.
+You will also need to install the MS Visual Studio redistributable package from [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 ## List of demos